How To Make Panna Cotta

 A Good Panna Cotta

 This tutorial will teach you how to make the most basic vanilla panna cotta, flavored with vanilla extract and a pinch of salt.
 The goal with panna cotta is to calibrate the amount of gelatin to the dairy and its fat so you achieve a firm set that is still delicate and wobbly.

 Like with any other elemental recipe, you could argue for days over the pieces.
 You might like your panna cotta a touch sweeter, or with less fat in it.
-I think that Russ Parsons laid out the basics of what can be adjusted in panna cotta very well here.
+I think that Russ Parsons laid out the basics of what can be adjusted in panna cotta very well in this article on Seattle Times.

 What Kind of Gelatin to Use